sentinel-hub/custom-scripts/copernicus_services/global_surface_water_transitions/README.md

 ## General description of the script

 This script visualizes the Transitions layer from the Global Surface Water dataset according to the official symbology (Table 1).
-The Transitions layer is derived from a seasonality comparison between the first and last year in the 36-year time period and visualises changes in the three surface water classes of not water, seasonal, and permanent water.
+The Transitions layer is derived from a seasonality comparison between the first and last year of the entire time period and visualises changes in the three surface water classes of not water, seasonal, and permanent water.

 Table 1: Transitions Symbology